rpbaptist/qmk_firmware/keyboards/crkbd/keymaps/rpbaptist/readme.md

 I put movement on FRST (would be ESDF on QWERTY), because it lines up more comfortably with the columnar staggered layout of the Corne.
 It also gives more easy access to all keys on left half.

 Most notable here is that there are no tap and hold differences anymore on left hand side besides the new layer key.
 This is a different layer than `NUM`.

 ### GAMING_EXT

 This is the gaming extended layer where movement keys remain the same.
 This means I can keep moving while accessing second layer keys.
 All other keys are keys on which I can easily rebind something.
-Besides that it gives me the function keys and an ENTER key which does not change.
+Besides that it gives me an ENTER key which does not switch.
 This is good when a game requires you to hold ENTER.

+## RGB

+I took a big inspiration from Drashna's RGB configuration and tweaked it.

+- `RGB_UND`: Toggles underglow indicators on and off.
+Each layer has its own color.
+- `RGB_IDL`: This will enable/disable idle mode.
+By default, whent typing, the `RGB_MATRIX_TYPING_HEATMAP` will be used.
+When the idle timeout has exceeded the secondary animation will be activated, which is `RGB_MATRIX_CYCLE_ALL` by default.
+When switching to `GAMING` layer the timeout will be reduced and the idle animation changed to `RGB_MATRIX_RAINBOW_PINWHEELS`.
+   When idle mode enabled, `RGB_MATRIX_TYPING_HEATMAP` and `RGB_MATRIX_MULTISPLASH` will be used for active animation.
+All others for idle animation.
+When disabling idle mode, the current idle animation will be activated.
+Additionally, on idling, the underglow layer indication will be deactivated.
+- There are no RGB mode cycle keys, but instead several keys to use RGB directly.
+Each has their own default speed, although this can be changed.

 ## Notes